 Relief for Women with Headaches

-There are different types of headaches women (and some men) suffer from: tension headaches, cluster headaches, migraines, rebound headaches and temporal arthritis to name the major categories.
+There are different types of headaches women (and some men) suffer from tension headaches, cluster headaches, migraines, rebound headaches, and temporal arthritis to name the major categories.
 The debate on headache etiology as well as their drug treatments is as diverse as the categories.
 However, just because the verdict remains out on the biochemical cause of headaches, migraines in particular, doesn’t mean we can not effectively naturally treat them, or better yet abort it completely before the symptoms become painful.

 Often hormones are named as the culprit responsible for women’s headache difficulties.
 However, hormonal imbalances are often a result of an overall imbalance within a woman’s physical, emotional and mental system.
-Hormonal influences have been linked to a woman’s nutrition, digestion and stress.
-What causes a headache depends on a woman’s individual situation, including her posture/alignment, stress factors, nutrition and medical history.
+Hormonal influences have been linked to a woman’s nutrition, digestion, and stress.
+What causes a headache depends on a woman’s individual situation, including her posture/alignment, stress factors, nutrition, and medical history.

 Balance & Awareness: Like other recurring pains in the body, headaches can be seen as the body’s way of getting your attention and telling you something is out of balance.
 Addressing the overall balance of the body is no little thing, yet the improved health and vitality make your efforts well worth it.
 The first step in addressing the body’s state of balance is to put on your detective hat, the one called awareness.
 Most chronic headaches can be helped by lifestyle and dietary changes.
-Therefore our journey towards well being and the end to headache pain begins with a heightened awareness of our daily life in order to determine our triggers to imbalance and pain.
+Therefore our journey towards well-being and the end to headache pain begins with a heightened awareness of our daily life in order to determine our triggers to imbalance and pain.

 This issue goes beyond just headaches; alignment plays a primary role in many chronic pain disorders.
-This is not simply an issue of being “put” into alignment with a simple chiropractor crack either (though they have their place in this); it is more about postural awareness and gaining the core strength and muscular flexibility that provides on-going natural proper alignment.
-This may take some education and personalized program provided by a qualified physical therapist to develop the muscular and skeletal basis for restoring alignment and relieving headache pain.
+This is not simply an issue of being “put” into alignment with a simple chiropractor crack either (though they have their place in this); it is more about postural awareness and gaining the core strength and muscular flexibility that provides ongoing natural proper alignment.
+This may take some education and a personalized program provided by a qualified physical therapist to develop the muscular and skeletal basis for restoring alignment and relieving headache pain.

 Stress Relief: Addressing the many stressors of everyday life is also crucial for combating headaches and restoring overall balance to the body.
-Relaxation techniques, deep breathing exercises, meditation, gentle yoga, daily exercise and walking are all extremely powerful stress relievers and physical aids available to women today.
+Relaxation techniques, deep breathing exercises, meditation, gentle yoga, daily exercise, and walking are all extremely powerful stress relievers and physical aids available to women today.
 In addition, these techniques are highly effective in supporting hormonal and immune system health.
-Furthermore they include the inherent requirement of making time for yourself and attending to your own well being in addition to caring for other duties.
+Furthermore, they include the inherent requirement of making time for yourself and attending to your own well-being in addition to caring for other duties.

 Did you know… that breathing diaphragmatically increases oxygenation to the brain by 10X the volume of the usual improper chest breathing?
-Learning to breathe correctly is crucial to balancing the autonomic nervous system, oxygenating the body and creating overall good health.
+Learning to breathe correctly is crucial to balancing the autonomic nervous system, oxygenating the body, and creating overall good health.
 The vascular changes from diaphragmatic breathing and deep breathing support the prevention of headache pain.

 Relieving chronic headaches and restoring balance in one’s body is multi-factorial.
 It takes a comprehensive approach to wellness and one’s determined efforts.
-However, the pain free results and improved quality of life make your efforts well worth it!
+However, the pain-free results and improved quality of life make your efforts well worth it!